Jeraych/281-assignment-2/README.md

 Even + Odd = Odd: This is the same as above, just in reverse order.
 When you add an even number and an odd number together, the result is always odd.
 For example: 2 (even) + 3 (odd)= 5 (odd)

 In this assignment you need to implement this game in Java.
 A human player plays against an artificial intelligence (AI), called HAL-9000 (I hope you get the reference :)).
 This is a game of chance, but also a game of psychology!
 The AI will try to learn the behaviour of the human player and attempt to guess the player’s next move.

+# The Commands
+Before proceeding with the tasks, read the code provided to you and start to familiarise yourself with the command-line interface.

+To run the application in VS Code in an interactive mode, run the Main class using the Maven wrapper through VS Code’s built-in terminal.
+If the terminal window is not open, you can open it by clicking on the Terminal menu, then New Terminal.
+Then type the following command:

+./mvnw clean compile exec:java@run for Unix/Mac OS or .\mvnw.cmd clean compile exec:java@run for Windows

+To run test cases:

+./mvnw clean compile test for Unix/Mac OS or .\mvnw.cmd clean compile test for Windows